-Water Resource Districts (WRD) and the Office of the State Engineer (OSE) are responsible for regulating drainage in North Dakota as authorized under NDCC 61-03 and 61-32.
-A “drain” in North Dakota is defined in NDCC 61-21-01:
+Water Resource Districts (WRD) and the Office of the State Engineer (OSE) are responsible for regulating drainage in North Dakota as authorized under North Dakota Century Code title 61.

-North Dakota Century Code differentiates between permitting processes for surface drains and subsurface drains (a.k.a. drain tile).
-A permit to drain is required for:
+North Dakota Century Code (NDCC) differentiates between permitting processes for surface drainage and subsurface water management systems (a.k.a. drain tile systems).

-North Dakota’s WRDs are primarily responsible for regulating drainage in North Dakota, including reviewing all applications for drains, while the OSE is responsible for reviewing applications for drains of statewide or interdistrict significance.
+North Dakota’s WRDs are primarily responsible for regulating drainage in North Dakota, including reviewing applications for both surface and subsurface drainage, while the OSE is responsible for reviewing applications for surface drainage of statewide or interdistrict significance.
 The OSE is also responsible for reviewing emergency drain permit applications.